Skip to Content

 1. COVID-19 as a Work-Related Accident:

-When workers catch COVID-19 at work, it is typically treated as an “accident,” not an “occupational disease.”
+When workers catch COVID-19 at work, it is typically treated as an accident, not an occupational disease.
 This means that they don’t need extensive medical evidence to prove where they contracted it, especially if they worked in environments with public exposure, like hospitals or schools.

 2. Mental Stress Without Physical Injury: